Provide Examples - Train PlantAI™

-- Using the mouse wheel or zoom control buttons, Zoom into an area of your field that contains relevant plant samples to be counted.
+- Use the mouse wheel or zoom control buttons to zoom into an area of the field that contains relevant plant samples to be counted.

-- We recommend to include some elements or other plants that you DON'T wish to count to help the AI learn to differentiate.
+- We recommend to include some elements or other plants that you DON'T wish to count to help the tool learn to differentiate.

-- Once zoomed in, use either the circle, square or polygon tool (which is visible will depend on the detection type) to draw an annotation around 3 representative examples of the plant you wish to count.
+- Once zoomed in, use either the circle, square or polygon tool (which are visible will depend on the detection type) to draw an "annotation" around 3 representative examples of the plant you wish to count.

-- A bounding box will appear in which you will create more sample annotations.
+- A bounding box will appear in which you will create additional sample annotations.

 - Click the magic wand icon 🪄 to try and automatically detect additional similar plants within the bounding box.